top of page

 • 4 min read

-Tiny logistical setback: my car window had seriously frozen over, and by the time it finally thawed enough for me to see through it, 6 am had come and gone.
+Tiny logistical setback - my car window had seriously frozen over, and by the time it finally thawed enough for me to see through it, 6 am had come and gone.

 But the real story is the Nature Park.

-In all my extensive pre-trip research (a generous term), I vaguely remembered reading about something called a “chain ladder.”
+In my extensive pre-trip research (loosely defined as “I skimmed something once”), I remembered a mention of a “chain ladder.”

 “Yes, no problem,” he said.